mazin-abdelghany/coursera-machine-learning/Week 4: Neural Networks - Representation.md

 		- Term hidden layer comes from not "seeing" the values that are computed in that layer
 		- There can be several hidden layers

-#### Forward propogation
+#### Forward propagation
-- The act of stepping through the computations from the input layer through the hidden layer(s) to the output layer is called forward (or feedforward) propogation
+- The act of stepping through the computations from the input layer through the hidden layer(s) to the output layer is called forward (or feedforward) propagation
-- Feedforward propogation is through the following steps:
+- Feedforward propagation is through the following steps:
 ```
 In pseudocode: